AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-record-types.md

 >
 >For information, see [Adobe Maestro overview](../maestro-overview.md).

 You can use Adobe Maestro to design fully-customizable workspaces that contain record types needed in your organization.
 A way to indicate how individual record types relate to one another is to connect them.
-Additionally, you can connect connect Maestro record types with object types from other applications to enhance your users' experience and keep their focus in one application.
+Also, you can connect Maestro record types with object types from other applications to enhance your users' experience and keep their focus in one application.

 You can connect the following: